domain-planner

 Auth Service Requirements (All Modes)

-The shared auth/payments/identity service ({auth_packages_root} from mode config) is the canonical authentication, payments, and identity layer.
+The shared auth/payments/identity service ({auth_packages_root} from the client overlay) is the canonical authentication, payments, and identity layer.

 1. Use existing auth service packages first.
 Do not design or scaffold parallel auth/payments/identity implementations when the auth service already covers the capability.